piddubnyi/spring-camel-ssl-showcase/readme.md

 run Main, to start the route

-run WebsocketTest to check websocket.
+run SslTests to check communication.